Data Risk Management: Framework, Assessment & Strategies

 Overview: WAF and bot protection with credential stuffing defense

-Imperva combines web application firewall capabilities with bot protection and account takeover prevention.
-Their platform focuses on protecting web applications from automated attacks.
+Imperva combines its web application firewall with bot protection and account takeover prevention.
+It focuses on protecting web applications from automated attacks.

 Strengths: